-Gross profit margins as a percentage of sales for 2023 were approximately 30.0%, compared with 19.3% for the prior year.
+Gross profit margins as a percentage of sales for 2024 were approximately 37.9%, compared with 30.0% for the year 2023.

 Our cost of products and gross profit margins are primarily derived from material, labor and overhead costs, product mix, manufacturing volumes and pricing.
-Gross profit margins for the year ended December 31, 2023, increased compared with the same period last year primarily due to decreased material, component and freight costs related primarily to improvement in supply chain factors.
+Gross profit margins for the year ended December 31, 2024, increased compared with the same period last year primarily due to efficiencies from the transition of production of our radio products to East West Manufacturing LLC, as well as sales mix and material cost improvements related to cost reduction efforts.

 We utilize a combination of internal manufacturing capabilities and contract manufacturing relationships for production efficiencies and to manage material and labor costs.
 While we anticipate continuing to do so in the future, we have increased, and are continuing to increase, our utilization of contract manufacturing resources, which provides increased flexibility for our production capacity to meet increased demand.
+We completed the transition of our West Melbourne, Florida manufacturing activities to East West Manufacturing, LLC's facilities during the third quarter of 2024.
 We believe that our current manufacturing capabilities and contract relationships or comparable alternatives will continue to be available to us.
 Although in the future we may encounter new product costs and competitive pricing pressures, the extent of their impact on gross margins, if any, is uncertain.

-During the last two years, worldwide shortages of materials, including semiconductors and integrated circuits, have resulted in limited supplies and extended lead times for certain components used in our products.
-While we have generally been able to procure the material necessary to manufacture our products and fulfill customer orders, there have been delays, extended lead times and increased costs within our supply chain.
-While the progression and duration of these shortages is not known with certainty, they have had a lesser impact on our operations for the last twelve months.
+During the last three years, worldwide shortages of materials, including semiconductors and integrated circuits, have resulted in limited supplies and extended lead times for certain components used in our products.
+While we have been able to procure the material necessary to manufacture our products and fulfill customer orders, there have been delays, extended lead times and increased costs within our supply chain that improved through fiscal year 2023 and had significantly less impact on our operations for 2024.
 The impact on our operations of such shortages, or additional shortages that may surface, is uncertain, but could potentially impact our future sales, manufacturing operations and financial results.